 The court agreed that clawed back documents themselves could not be used as evidence and counsel would not be permitted to probe into legal advice or attorney work product found in them.

 However, the court noted that attorney-client privilege must be narrowly construed because it hinders the fact-finding process.
-As a result, privileged information should be redacted rather than completely withheld when possible and that facts underlying legal advice found in the documents were not protected by attorney-client privilege and could be used in the case.
+As a result, privileged information should be redacted rather than completely withheld when possible, and that facts underlying legal advice found in the documents were not protected by attorney-client privilege and could be used in the case.

-Until it could conduct a hearing, the court postponed decision on what Rule 502 clawback standard applied to future disputes.
+Until it could conduct a hearing, the court postponed a decision on what Rule 502 clawback standard applied to future disputes.
 But the court might have shown its hand noting that “parties in virtually all civil cases [are encouraged] to adopt Rule 502(d)” clawback orders because it “generally save[s] time and money and reduce[s] disputes.”

 The court also pointed out that the Sedona Conference (a “think tank” focused on complex litigation and other legal issues) suggests that adoption of a Rule 502(d) order as a best practice to minimize cost, time and “laborious multi-tier document review.”